rachcop2/recipe-website-coding-challenge/README.md

 - **Babel**: JavaScript compiler

 ## Testing Completed
-Some basic sample unit tests have been added to this repository to demonstrate understanding of writing unit tests with Jest for components.
+Some basic sample unit tests have been added to this repository to demonstrate an understanding of writing unit tests with Jest for components.

-In a future enhancement of this site, dditional unit tests as well as the addition of integration and E2E tests would be added to cover all scenarios to be considered production ready.
+In a future enhancement of this site, additional unit tests as well as the addition of integration and E2E tests would be added to cover all scenarios to be considered production ready.

 ## Accessibility Testing
 A scan was performed of this site using the WAVE accessibility tool to determine if any major gaps exist and ensure compliance with WCAG 2.1 AA standards.